A Guide to French Motorway Tolls

 Goboony Motorhome Campervan H2 Tollroad

-Category 2: (intermediate vehicle)
+Category 2: Intermediate vehicle

-• Overall height between 2 to 3 metres
+-Vehicle height between 2 to 3 metres

-• Overall height of 3 metres or more
+-Vehicle height of 3 metres or more

-• The Gross Vehicle Weight (GVW) is greater than 3.5 tonnes.
+-The Gross Vehicle Weight (GVW) is greater than 3.5 tonnes

-Goboony Toll Road Highway Motorhome H2 VanStep 2: Know how to identify a French autoroute
+Goboony Toll Road Highway Motorhome H2 Van

 Normally, as you enter an autoroute, you pick up a ticket from a booth (simply by pressing a button).
 You then pay either when you leave the autoroute or when the toll section ends.
 The ticket is handed in at another booth upon your exit, and you are charged according to the distance travelled.